Areawide Release, Evaluation and Implementation of New Biological Control Agents for Control of Water Hyacinth and Arundo

 Photo Credits.
 A, G, H: Patrick Moran/USDA-ARS.
 B, E: Crystal Salinas/USDA-ARS.
 D, F: John Goolsby/USDA-ARS.

-1. Three new, widespread, dispersing biological control agents in the Delta targeting water hyacinth and arundo.
+- Two new biological control agents in the Delta targeting arundo.